shivamtripathi0/ewaste-management-platform/README.md

 ## 📌 Project Overview
 This is a full-stack web application developed using Flask and SQLite to manage electronic waste efficiently.
 Users can buy, sell, and manage e-waste through a simple interface.

+🧩 Problem Statement (Short & Strong)

+Rapid growth in electronic devices has led to a massive increase in e-waste, which is often discarded improperly.
+Many usable or repairable items are thrown away, while others still need them.
+There is a lack of a simple platform to connect people who want to dispose of electronics with those who can reuse, repair, or recycle them.

+⚠️ Key Problems
+♻️ Improper disposal of electronic waste
+🌍 Environmental pollution (toxic materials)
+💸 Loss of reusable value
+🔗 No direct connection between sellers/donors and buyers 📍 Lack of location-based e-waste exchange

+💡 Your Solution (Your Web App)
+We solves this by:

+Allowing users to sell or donate e-waste
+Helping others find nearby items
+Promoting reuse instead of disposal
+Reducing environmental impact 🌱

 ## 🚀 Features
 - User Signup & Login
 - Buy and Sell E-Waste